-3. Represents (a) 1,117,227 shares of Common Stock, (b) 130,522 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2021, and (b) 950,000 shares of Common Stock issuable upon the exercise of warrants exercisable within 60 days of March 20, 2021 (see table below for details), including securities beneficially owned by Phoenix, SG Phoenix LLC, Andax LLC and Mr. Goren.
+3. Represents (a) 1,113,706 shares of Common Stock, (b) 161,010 shares of Common Stock issuable upon the exercise of options exercisable within 60 days of March 20, 2021, and (b) 250,000 shares of Common Stock issuable upon the exercise of warrants exercisable within 60 days of March 20, 2021 (see table below for details), including securities beneficially owned by Andax LLC, SG Phoenix LLC, Phoenix Ventures LLC, and Mr. Goren.
 Please see footnote 11 below for information concerning Phoenix's beneficial ownership.
 Mr. Goren is managing member Andax LLC and disclaims beneficial ownership of the shares except to the extent of his pecuniary interest therein.
-Along with Mr. Sassower, Mr. Goren is the co-manager of SG Phoenix Ventures LLC, which has the power to vote and dispose of the shares held by Phoenix and accordingly, Mr. Goren may be deemed to be the beneficial owner of the shares owned by Phoenix.
+Along with Mr. Sassower, Mr. Goren may be deemed to be the beneficial owner of the shares owned by Phoenix.
 Mr. Goren and Mr. Sassower each disclaim beneficial ownership of the shares owned by Phoenix except to the extent of their respective pecuniary interests therein.
 Mr. Goren's address is 70 East 55th Street, 10th Floor, New York, NY 10022.